-In 1968, Skitch Henderson, founder of the New York Pops orchestra and beloved radio & television personality, and his wife Ruth, a writer, chef and entrepreneur, fell in love with the property and purchased it a few days later.
+While on a visit to New Milford, Connecticut, Skitch Henderson, founder of the New York Pops orchestra, long-time Musical Director of the NBC Orchestra and beloved radio & television personality, and his wife Ruth, a writer, chef and entrepreneur, fell in love with the property and purchased it in 1968.
 Building by building, they converted the two farms into a much-beloved cooking school, art gallery, museum and kitchen store.
-People came from all over to experience the unique collection of buildings and their unique transformation into new uses.
+People came from all over to experience the historic collection of buildings and their unique transformation into new uses.

 With the passing of its founders – Skitch in 2005 and Ruth in 2014 – Hunt Hill Farm is undergoing yet another transformation.
-The board recently approved a new mission: “To cultivate love of land, food and the arts” and is working with staff on developing compelling new programming to serve the needs of the surrounding community.
-Using the well-known cooking school as its anchor, the organization plans to engage people in the long-lost art of connection.
-With innovative programs such as The New Milford High School Culinary Arts Program (coming in 2017) and KitchEncounters!, The Silo at Hunt Hill Farm seeks to educate and inspire change using the cooking school as a conduit for a more peaceful and creative world.
+The board recently approved a new mission: “To cultivate love of land, food and the arts” and is working with staff to develop compelling new programming that will engage residents of the surrounding community with The Silo Cooking School as its anchor.

 The Silo at Hunt Hill Farm is a 501c3 non-profit organization dedicated to cultivating a love of land, food and the arts.
 Through educational programs and innovative classes, we highlight the role of the kitchen as a hub to strengthen individual, family and community bonds.
 We value connection-the old-fashioned kind-and look to inspire change using the culinary, artistic and outdoor environments as experiential conduits for a more creative and peaceful world.